-Barley is an easy and healthy grain with a mild nutty flavor and chewy texture.
-It’s perfect for soups, salads, or as a side to replace rice.
+Barley is a nutritious grain with a mild, nutty flavor and chewy texture.
+This makes it a great addition to soups, salads, or for side dishes.

 Just like Brown Rice, Wild Rice, or Quinoa, barley is a filling grain that you can use as a Side Dish to round out a lot of your favorite meals.
 You might be less familiar with barley than with rice, but it’s just as easy to make with a few easy-to-follow directions!